 - The water needs to be cold.
 Add ice cubes until you are ready to add the water to the dry ingredients.

-- I prefer semi-sweet chocolate chips, but you can use whatever you prefer.
-If you’re wanting puddles of chocolate chop up a chocolate bar instead of using chocolate chips.
+- I prefer semi-sweet chocolate chips, but you can use milk or dark chocolate.
+I If you’re wanting puddles of chocolate chop up a chocolate bar instead of using chocolate chips.
+I also use chocolate chips in my Chocolate Chip Cookies without Brown Sugar.

 See the recipe card below for a full list of ingredients and measurements.